FREQUENTLY ASKED QUESTIONS - U.S. SALES TAX

 All states that have sales tax other than California, Connecticut, District of Columbia, Hawaii, Massachusetts, Maryland, Mississippi, and Tennessee allow a Home State registration to certify a sale for resale if documented properly.

-For Foreign Publishers, “Foreign” meaning your country of residence is not in the United States, 37 states will allow a Foreign Reseller Exemption if documented properly.
+For Foreign Publishers, “Foreign” means your country of residence is not in the United States, 37 states will allow a Foreign Reseller Exemption if documented properly.
 All states that have sales tax other than California, Connecticut, District of Columbia, Hawaii, Massachusetts, Maryland, Mississippi, New Mexico, and Tennessee allow a “Foreign” registration to certify a sale for resale if documented properly.

 Four states—Illinois, New York, Pennsylvania, and Virginia—require their own state-issued form, in addition to the Reseller Affidavit, to be completed to document a “Home State” exemption.
 Forms for these states, as well as the Reseller Affidavit, can be found on the IngramSpark website.